raz0red/wii7800/README.md

             1              : Left difficulty (if enabled)
             2              : Right difficulty (if enabled)
             Home           : Display Wii7800 menu (see above)

+## SMB (Network support)

+Wii7800 allows for loading ROMs over the network via SMB.
+To enable SMB support, you must edit the "wii7800.conf" file located in the "/wii7800" directory and provide values for the following:

+  * share_ip    : IP address of the computer to connect to.
+  * share_name  : Name of the share on the computer.
+  * share_user  : Name of the user to connect as
+  * share_pass  : Password for the user

 ## Wii7800 crashes, code dumps, etc.